Home Ec 101

 Dear Home-Ec101,

-This evening right before bed while he was outside letting the dogs out, my husband saw a roach on our back porch.
+This evening right before bed, while he was outside letting the dogs out, my husband saw a roach on our back porch.
 He was barefoot, so he grabbed the nearest object to him so he could try to kill it.
-Normally a brilliant man, he had a momentary lapse of stupid, and he smashed this roach with a plastic bottle of lighter fluid.
+Usually a brilliant man, he had a momentary lapse of stupid, and he smashed this roach with a plastic bottle of lighter fluid.
 You guessed it: the bottle cracked, and lighter fluid started leaking out on our wooden porch.

 He got out the hose and washed off the deck pretty well.
 I made him strip out of his pajama bottoms while he was outside because he’d gotten lighter fluid on one of the legs.
 He used the garden hose to rinse the cuff of those out, and they’re going to stay out on the porch overnight.

 I know that putting those pants in the dryer if they have any lighter fluid left on them is a recipe for disaster.
 What’s the best way to handle this?
 Should I hand-wash and line dry them tomorrow?
 Is there anything else I need to do with the deck?
 I know the joke about “Oh, no, there’s a roach!
-Better burn down the house!” but I’d rather not let that actually happen.
+Better burn down the house!” but I’d rather not let that happen.

 Signed,